 It represents a complete environment whose functionality extends beyond a single service in Oracle Cloud.
-While the services or resources that make up a cloud stack are created and deleted together as a unit, these services can also be individually accessed, configured and managed by using their service-specific interfaces.
+The services or resources that make up a cloud stack are created, deleted, started, and stopped together as a unit, but these services can also be individually accessed, configured and managed by using their service-specific interfaces.
 A cloud stack is created from a template.

 See List of Resource Types for the types of cloud resources that can be included as components of a cloud stack.

 What is a Template

 A template in Oracle Cloud Stack Manager defines the cloud services that are part of a stack as well as how they are provisioned in Oracle Cloud.
 They act like blueprints for the creation of cloud environments.

 You can rapidly provision similar environments, in the same cloud data center or in different ones, by creating multiple stacks from a single template.
 After a stack is created from a template, its lifecycle is completely independent from the template’s lifecycle.
 In other words, modifications you make to the template will not affect existing cloud stacks.

 Templates are text files that use the standard YAML syntax.
 You can either use the template authoring tools in the Oracle Cloud Stack Manager console, or import template files into Oracle Cloud Stack Manager that you authored with some other tool.

 Resources define the cloud services to create and the dependencies between them.

 Template parameters allow users of the template to customize the template for a specific cloud stack.